apop880/home-assistant-config/readme.md

 * Lovelace Card Templater: Not currently supported by HACS.
 I am not using it for anything at the moment but may in the future.
 You can find the repo [here.](https://github.com/gadgetchnnel/lovelace-card-templater)
-* Card-Tools: [Download
-  here.](https://github.com/thomasloven/lovelace-card-tools) It is not working properly with HACS at the moment, so in the meantime, you would need to grab this one from the GitHub repo.
 * Popupfix.js: This is an additional js file that helps clean up the formatting of popup-card a bit.
 Not yet on the repo but will be soon.